mob-sakai/UIEffect/README.md

 * However, changing the [MaterialPropertyBlock](https://docs.unity3d.com/ScriptReference/MaterialPropertyBlock.html) of the uGUI element from the script will cause different batches and draw calls to increase.
 * So UIEffect encodes multiple effect parameters to UV1 channel with [IMeshModifier](https://docs.unity3d.com/ScriptReference/UI.IMeshModifier.html).
     * Pack four 6-bit [0-1] (64 steps) parameters into one float value.
-    * The parameters are low precision, but sufficient.
+    * The parameters are lower precision, but sufficient.

 | uv1 | 6-bit [0-1] | 6-bit [0-1] | 6-bit [0-1] | 6-bit [0-1] |
 |-|-|-|-|-|